 Chewy ginger cookies dipped in white chocolate decorated with festive sprinkles is a delicious addition to your Christmas baking repertoire.

 Baking cookies is synonymous with Christmas.
 Ginger cookies even more so.
-These ginger cookies dipped in white chocolate is a Christmas regular for me.
+These ginger cookies dipped in white chocolate is a Christmas regular for me and makes such a great holiday cookie.
 I love their gingery chew and the white chocolate adds just the right amount of sweetness.
 I love decorating them with festive sprinkles for added flair but they are perfect as is.

 Full recipe and amounts can be found in the recipe card below.

 - Butter.
 I use room temperature salted butter (because that is most often what I have), but feel free to use unsalted.

 - Golden syrup.
 Golden syrup is another addition to my cookie recipe that adds to the chewiness of these cookies.
 Golden syrup can be found in most supermarkets or online and is a great addition to your baking pantry.
 If you can’t find golden syrup, honey or corn syrup are good alternatives.